simon-ritchie/apysc/docs_src/source/graphics_line_style.md

 ## Line round dot setting

-Line round dot setting will change the line to the round dotted line.
-This can be set by the `round_dot_setting` argument.
-This argument accepts the `LineRoundDotSetting` and can change round size and space size by the `round_size` and `space_size` arguments.
+Line round dot setting changes the line to the round dotted line.
+The `round_dot_setting` argument (`LineRoundDotSetting` value) sets this setting.
+It can change round size and space size by the `round_size` and `space_size` arguments.

 ```py
 # runnable